pablomarcel/robotics/applied/RUNS.md

 ## 7) Troubleshooting

-- **Graphviz render errors**: ensure the Graphviz system binaries are installed and on your PATH (in addition to the `graphviz` Python package).
+- **Graphviz render errors**: ensure the Graphviz system binaries are installed and on your PATH (in addition to the `graphviz` runroot python package).
 - **SymPy simplify mismatches in custom scripts**: avoid mixing the same‐named symbols with different assumptions (e.g., `sp.symbols("m", positive=True)` vs `sp.symbols("m")`).

 Happy tinkering! 🛠️